 We offer single day and full week conference registration, and both cover access to all funshops, keynote presenters, panels, discussions, and programming of all types!
 Registration for the conference does not include housing or the meal plan unless those tickets are also purchased.

 Do you offer scholarships?

-We are not able to offer scholarships for hotel rooms.
+We are not able to offer scholarships for housing at this time.
 We are hoping to roll out a more robust scholarship program next year.

 If you would like to find other families or individuals who might be interested in splitting the cost of hotel rooms, feel free to post in our Facebook group.

 We are committed to making NEUC accessible for everyone, and although we have no control over the cost of the hotel rooms, if hotel cost is going to prevent you from attending this year’s conference, please email conference organizers, and we will do our best to work with you and your family’s situation: firstname.lastname@example.org

 How do I become a speaker at NEUC/propose a funshop/run a discussion?